 I still maintain that modern soca music, while quite enjoyable as party music is not quite suited to bring out the real sweetness of the pan , leaving it up to the arrangers to almost perform musical miracles to create a pleasing panorama performance.
 Having said that, I must compliment the soca artists of today … Continue reading Soca ,Music videos and the steelband panorama

-On the subject of bands being allowed to change their tune in later stages of the panorama competition ,I hate being a contrarian, but even if it was allowed in the past, that rule makes sense to me.
-Because it’s not just the band that got the judges nod in the preliminaries and semifinals, it … Continue reading On the subject of bands being allowed to change their tune in later stages of the panorama competition
+On the subject of bands being not allowed to change their tune in later stages of the panorama competition ,I hate being a contrarian, but even if it was allowed in the past, that rule makes sense to me.
+Because it’s not just the band that got the judges nod in the preliminaries and semifinals, … Continue reading On the subject of bands not being allowed to change their tune in later stages of the panorama competition

 My dear friends and pan lovers , some more thoughts on the progress of our beloved art-form.
 Whenever we discuss the panorama , I always advocate that we remove all restrictions from arrangers as far as their choices of their selections whether old or new , foreign or local.
 This is not meant to disrespect … Continue reading Panorama music and Progress